-So Herod turned to the religious leaders of his day and asked them, what has God said about all of this?
+So, Herod turned to the religious leaders of his day and asked them, what has God said about all of this?

-4 And when he had gathered all the chief priests and scribes of the people together, he inquired of them where the Christ was to be born.

-5 So they said to him, "In Bethlehem of Judea, for thus it is written by the prophet:
+4 And when he had gathered all the chief priests and scribes of the people together, he inquired of them where the Christ was to be born.5 So they said to him, "In Bethlehem of Judea, for thus it is written by the prophet:

-6 'But you, Bethlehem, in the land of Judah, Are not the least among the rulers of Judah; For out of you shall come a Ruler

-Who will shepherd My people Israel."
+6 'But you, Bethlehem, in the land of Judah, Are not the least among the rulers of Judah; For out of you shall come a Ruler Who will shepherd My people Israel.'"

 God had said many times, through many people, at many points in history - I will send a Savior, He will be born of a virgin, He will be born in Bethlehem and He gave many other details as well.
 He never said the exact date, He never said the exact mother, but He said all of this would happen, and now it is.
+God has sent His son, a ruler, to shepherd His people.